Resident Evil (2002 film): Development

 In 2000, director Jamie Blanks was attached to a new adaptation that was said to borrow more elements from the Resident Evil 2 and Resident Evil 3: Nemesis games.

-In 1995, Paul W. S. Anderson's low budget film Mortal Kombat became one of the first commercially successful video game adaptations.
+In 1995, Paul W. S. Anderson's film Mortal Kombat became one of the first commercially successful video game adaptations.
 After playing Resident Evil, Anderson saw its cinematic potential and wrote a script titled Undead, which he described as "a ripoff" of the game.
 Bernd Eichinger, head of Constantin Film, was enthusiastic, so Anderson developed it into the script for Resident Evil.
 In late 2000, Anderson was announced as director and writer, and Resident Evil re-entered pre-production stages.
-Anderson stated the film would not include any tie-ins with the video game series as "under-performing movie tie-ins are too common and Resident Evil, of all games, deserved a good celluloid representation".
+Anderson stated the film would not include the same characters from the video game series because "The suspense dynamic of who is going to live, who is going to die and what people's allegiances are, was only going to work with new characters.”

 Casting

 In early 2001, Michelle Rodriguez, James Purefoy and Milla Jovovich were the first of the cast to be signed on the project.
 David Boreanaz was intended to portray the male cop lead of Matt Addison, but he turned down the role to continue work on the WB series Angel.
 Boreanaz suggested that he was in negotiations to have a smaller role in the film, but he later declined the role.
 The role of Matt Addison then went to Eric Mabius who was cast in March 2001, along with Heike Makatsch, who was cast as Matt Addison's sister Lisa Addison, an employee working for Umbrella's Hive facility.
 Jovovich's martial arts training for her role was initiated by actor-martial artist Robin Shou.